webui-dev/website/server/docs/2.5/README.md

     enum {
         // Control if `webui_show()`, `webui_show_browser()` and
         // `webui_show_wv()` should wait for the window to connect
-        // before return or not.
+        // before returns or not.
         //
         // Default: True
         show_wait_connection = 0,
         // Control if WebUI should block and process the UI events
         // one a time in a single thread `True`, or process every
         // event in a new non-blocking thread `False`.
 This updates